miregial/miregial/README.md

 - :telescope: I study system analysis, project management in IT and practice programming a little.

 - :seedling: I am currently learning to write technical assignments.
-- :seedling: I'm trying to learn Python, SQL, the basics of C++ and Java (sf A_hpp).
+- :seedling: I'm trying to learn Python, SQL, the basics of C++ and Java (for parallel computing).
 - :telescope: I’m looking for help with writing correct technical assignments.

 <div id="bottom" align="center">